AlvaroZapata27/AlvaroZapata.github.io/_pages/about.md

   - /about.html
 ---

-I am an Economics Bachelor with a keen interest in various academic fields, including economic development, income and education inequality, innovation, and technology.
+I am an Economics Bachelor with a keen interest in various academic fields, including economic development, labor economics, income and education inequality, innovation, and technology.
 I enjoy delving into literature that explores the impact of advanced technologies on daily life and society.
 With this in mind, I am enthusiastic about enhancing my programming skills in Machine Learning and policy evaluation tools.

 Selected Experience
 ======